Nerekk/Simple-phone-book/README.md

 # Simple-phone-book

-Simple contact book for people and companies made using inheritance and an abstract class.
+Simple contact book for people and companies made using inheritance, interface comparable and an abstract class.